-- 1) There needs to be at least 12 calendar months left in training. - 2) At least 2 courses should be attended within the 12 months which should cover the value of the package.
+- 1) There needs to be at least 6 calendar months left in training.
+(Where there is less than 6 calendar months left in training the subscription will be declined) - 2) Study leave should be requested to attend at least 2 courses within the subscription period which should cover the value of the package.